hack-gpon/hack-gpon.github.io/ont-Zyxel-PMG3000-D20B.md

 | SSH         | ✅ username `admin`, password `1234` |
 | Form Factor | miniONT SFP                          |

-Once you access the stick via ssh you will be challenged with a second tier login.
+Once you access the stick via ssh you will be presented with a second tier login.
 The credentials to access the zyxel shell are: username: `twmanu` , password: `twmanu`.
 From the zyxel shell you can move to a standard linux shell via the `linuxshell` command

 ## Firmware is interchangeable with: